Race Across the World series 2

-In this series, the 5 teams of racers were Dom & Lizzie, Jo & Sam, Jen & Rob, Shuntelle & Michael, and Emon and Jamiul.
-No one was eliminated this series but two teams decided to quit; Shuntelle & Michael left after losing half their money in leg 2 of the race, while Jo & Sam withdrew after they had run out of money in leg 7.
+In this series, the five teams of racers were siblings Dom and Lizzie, mother-and-son Jo and Sam, married couple Jen and Rob, couple Shuntelle and Michael, and uncle-and-nephew Emon and Jamiul.
+No one was eliminated this series but two teams decided to quit; Shuntelle and Michael left after losing half their money in leg 2 of the race, while Jo and Sam withdrew after they had run out of money in leg 7.
 The no-fly rule was abandoned this series due to civil unrest in Ecuador which made land travel through the country unsafe, and all the teams were flown from Colombia to Peru to continue the race.
 The winners were Emon and Jamiul.

 The number of episodes increased to nine this series; eight episodes on the race followed by a reunion special.